Medical Liability and Manslaughter: Analysis of Judgment Cass. Pen., No. 10152/2021

 • The obligation to ensure the adequacy of the medical equipment used.

-In this context, responsibility is not limited to the medical act itself but extends to the entire healthcare organization and the supervision of staff.
+In this context, liability is not limited to the medical act itself but extends to the entire healthcare organization and staff supervision.

 Conclusions

-The decision of the Court of Cassation serves as a warning for professionals in the healthcare sector.
-It emphasizes the importance of adequate training and compliance with safety and liability regulations.
-Vigilance and preparation are essential to prevent tragic events and ensure patient safety.
+The decision of the Court of Cassation serves as a warning to professionals in the healthcare sector.
+It underscores the importance of adequate training and adherence to regulations concerning safety and liability.
+Vigilance and preparedness are essential to prevent tragic events and ensure patient safety.